BriarSMC/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 *Long Shield* - This makes the Hero immune from damage for a preset amount of time which is longer than the short shield.
 This shield cancels any damage immunity period that may be active.
 No other shields can be used while this one is active.

+*Empty* - If the player activates the Primary Weapon/Secondary Weapon/Short Shield/Long Shield and the inventory count is zero (0), then nothing happens except of an empty sound being played.

 ##### Vampire

 *Movement* - None.